natverse/nat/cran-comments.md

 current location of the article on the Nature website (which is not guaranteed).
 The Unauthorized message comes up because the article is paywalled (I do not see it at work).

+Winbuilder also came up with one note:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Greg Jefferis <jefferis@gmail.com>'

+Possibly mis-spelled words in DESCRIPTION:
+  AmiraMesh (11:25)
+  LineSet (13:5)
+  NRRD (11:8)
+  NeuroAnatomy (3:8, 9:14)
+  SWC (12:64)
+  SkeletonGraph (13:17)
+  hxsurf (11:73)
+  nat (9:36)
+  skeletonisation (16:63)

+but I believe that these are all false positives.

 ## Tests
 Note that some tests have been marked as donttest to reduce the standard test